aydos/nodejs_chess/README.md

 Please visit the project site: http://chessbook.org

-# installation
+# Installation

+Download the project files and unzip to a directory.

 Install node.js and npm.
-Run
+Run below commands within the same directory.

     npm install express
     npm install socket.io

-Put the piece images in img/alpha directory.
+Put the piece images in client/img/alpha directory.
+Or you can modify client/js/oldchessbook.js file.

-Run node with project
+Run node with project.

     node .

-# working with GarboChess.js
+# Working with GarboChess.js

-To work with GarboChess.js I need to understand some other's code.
+To work with GarboChess.js I need to understand some other programmers code.
 One or two projects use Gary Linscott's main codes from boardui.js.
+I figured it out how to include only garbochess.js and not include boardui.js (it is a board ui, and we dont need it).
 I will explain my way.
 You need to modify for your needs.

-Firstly we created a worker
+First we created a worker:

     var g_garbo = new Worker("/js/garbochess.js");

-To check messages from worker, we need an onmessage function
+To check messages from worker, we need an onmessage function:

     g_garbo.onmessage = function (e) {
        ...
     }

-And then send messages to worker
+And then send messages to worker:

     g_garbo.postMessage("position " + game.fen());
     g_garbo.postMessage("search 800");